OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 This is MapWindow Open Source GIS Lite, a demo of the MapWinGIS ActiveX control version 4.9.3.
 A similar custom GIS application can be built based on this app or on the barebone MapWinGIS control in a matter of days, using Visual Studio (Pro, Express or Community edition) or SharpDevelop.
-To showcase all the new features of MapWinGIS v4.9.3 this demo application was created.
+To showcase all the new features of MapWinGIS v4.9.3 this **demo** application was created.

 MapWindow Lite can do some basic stuff, like opening and closing layers, show tiles, change symbology and labeling.
 Also new features like the new selection tool, loading data from a PostGIS database and the Shapefile Editor are added.
 Of course the source code is also available so you can use it to create your own application.
 Stability has been improved, making this version of MapWinGIS more stable and faster than ever.
-MapWinGIS v4.9.3 and thus MapWindows Lite use **GDAL v2.0**.
+MapWinGIS v4.9.3 and thus MapWindow Lite use **GDAL v2.0**.

-The development of this project depends on the public donations.
+The development of this project depends on public donations.
 Our plans include further development of MapWinGIS core library and also releasing a new version of MapWindow desktop GIS based on it, which will be called MapWindow 5.
 This lite version can be considered the first version of it.
 More info about our future plans can be found here: http://www.mapwindow.org/documentation/mapwingis4.9/MapWindow49.html